Deals of the day-Mergers and acquisitions

 ** Alphabet Inc-owned Google said it has completed its $2.6 billion buyout of privately held big-data analytics firm Looker Data Sciences after winning clearance from Britain’s competition watchdog. ** French electrical equipment group Schneider Electric has agreed to buy Germany’s RIB Software for 1.4 billion euros ($1.5 billion) as it seeks to strengthen its expertise in smart and carbon-free buildings.

-** European planemaker Airbus has reached a deal to buy the remaining stake of Canadian plane and train maker Bombardier in the A220 passenger jet programme, it said. ** A sale of Thyssenkrupp’s elevator division is currently in focus, the group’s finance chief said, adding an ongoing auction was “very competitive”.
+** A sale of Thyssenkrupp’s elevator division is currently in focus, the group’s finance chief said, adding an ongoing auction was “very competitive”.
 (Compiled by Mrinalika Roy in Bengaluru)